Masking

 • If this option is set to higher values, the chroma key algorithm will use a bigger range of color values around the specified color for masking.

-• Uses a combination of the 3D mesh masking and chroma key masking.
+• Uses a specified color of the mixed reality image for inverted chroma key masking.

 < PreviousNext >